nagyist/ausdigital-code/README.md

-# common-semantics
+# Code List Management
-A repository for common semantics such as code lists.
+A repository for UBl code lists as JSON web resources.